University of Canberra: Student outcomes

 The Australian Government's QILT (Note: Abbreviation for Quality Indicators for Learning and Teaching.) conducts national surveys documenting the student life cycle from enrolment through to employment.
 These surveys place more emphasis on criteria such as student experience, graduate outcomes and employer satisfaction than perceived reputation, research output and citation counts.

 In the 2023 Employer Satisfaction Survey, graduates of the university had an overall employer satisfaction rate of 78.3%.

 In the 2023 Graduate Outcomes Survey, graduates of the university had a full-time employment rate of 85.3% for undergraduates and 92.9% for postgraduates.
 The initial full-time salary was for undergraduates and for postgraduates.

 In the 2023 Student Experience Survey, undergraduates at the university rated the quality of their entire educational experience at 72.7% meanwhile postgraduates rated their overall education experience at 74.5%.

 Partnerships and affiliations

 UC partners with two local ACT schools: UC Senior Secondary College Lake Ginninderra and University of Canberra High School Kaleen.
 The University of Canberra College provides pathways into university for domestic and international students.
 UC also shares a memorandum of understanding with the Canberra Institute of Technology which facilitates student educational pathways between the institutions and sharing of some specialist facilities.

+In August 2026, the UC Vice-Chancellor and the ACT Chief Minister announced a renewed Civic Partnership Agreement between UC and the ACT Government to explore the merger of UC and the Canberra Institute of Technology, a vocational education provider with five campuses located in Canberra.